mpdairy/posh/README.md

   ;; #(> % 20) equals #(> % 20) so it gobbles up memory

-  ;; So you either need to define your functions or, if you do use ;; anonymous functions, at least do it in the outer binding of ;; a form-2 component.
+  ;; So you either need to define your functions or, if you do use ;; anonymous functions, at least put `db-tx` in the outer binding of ;; a form-2 component.

   ;; same thing, but nice for memoizing